 Dual hazardous duty incentive pay is limited to those members required by orders to perform specific multiple hazardous duties necessary for successful accomplishment of the mission of the unit to which assigned.

 Members who qualify for incentive pay for more than one type of hazardous duty may receive no more than two payments for the same period.

 Military service members who are part of the aircrew are eligible for a form of hazardous duty incentive pay more commonly known as flight pay.
 The following table reflects the current level of HDIP for each paygrade.

 |Hazardous Duty Pay||Pay Grade Amount|

 |O-1 - O-4||$150|

 |W-4 - W-5||$250|

 |E-1 - E-3||$150|

-Dive Pay - Incentive for members to volunteer for, and remain in, diving duty such as Navy Divers, Navy SEAL, Navy Explosive Ordnance Disposal, Army Divers, Marine RECON / MarSOC Divers, compensates divers for the hazardous duty.
+Incentive for members to volunteer for and remain in diving duty such as Navy divers, Navy SEALs, Navy explosive ordnance disposal, Army divers, and Marine RECON/MarSOC divers compensates divers for the hazardous duty.
 Currently, up to $340 per month may be paid to enlisted divers and up to $240 per month payable to officers.

-You can also receive added payment depending upon where you live or are deployed.
-The Hazard Duty Pay – Location (HDP-L) is special pay that the Department of Defense authorizes for service members permanently stationed or serving temporarily in locations with a significantly lower quality of living than is normally experienced by service members and residents in the continental United States.
+You also can receive added payment depending upon where you live or are deployed.
+The hazard duty pay—location (HDP-L) is special pay the Department of Defense authorizes for service members permanently stationed or serving temporarily in locations with a significantly lower quality of living than is normally experienced by service members and residents in the continental United States.